KAR-NG/Loan-EDA-and-Machine-Learning-Prediction/loan.md

     ## [1] 0.13

-Even the default probability cutoff point of 0.5 has a larger different between sensitivity and specificity rate of 17% as follow.
-Therefore, for my purpose of having an fair accurate model which put the same weight on both sensitivity and specificity, the probability point of 0.66 suggested by ROC is doing a better job.
+Even the default probability cutoff point of 0.5 has a larger different between sensitivity and specificity rate at 17% (shown below).
+Therefore, for my purpose of searching for a fair, accurate model which put the same weight on both sensitivity and specificity, the probability point of 0.66 suggested by ROC is doing a better job.

 ``` r
 # set up